 Accepting your offer

-We will let you know whether or not you have been successful through the postgraduate Application Tracker.
+We will let you know whether or not you have been successful through the Doctoral Application Tracker.
 If you have been successful, we will make you an offer.
 You should accept or decline your offer through the Application Tracker as soon as possible.

 Receiving an unconditional offer